espocrm/documentation/docs/development/metadata/fields.md

 ## valueFactoryClassName

 A factory that creates value-objects for this field.
 Should implement `Espo\ORM\Value\ValueFactory` inteface.
-Value-object can be obtainer by calling `getValueObject` method on an `Entity`.
+A value-object can be obtainer by calling `getValueObject` method on an `Entity`.

 ## attributeExtractorClassName